thejohnfreeman/project-template-python/README.rst

 my time in researching alternatives.
-I have not yet documented why I chose *against* the ones that I did, but I am open to having that discussion (and I would like to link back to those discussions from a "graveyard" chapter in the docs).
+I have not yet documented why I chose *against* the ones that I did, but I am open to having that discussion (and I would like to link back to those discussions from a "graveyard" chapter in the documentation).

 .. _issues: https://github.com/thejohnfreeman/project-template-python/issues